davidiswhat/AnimeIllustrationRecognizer/README.md

 # AnimeIllustrationRecognizer
-AnimeIllustrationRecognizer is an application to recognize Anime characters and tags (labels) for a given illustration by using an Attention Model.
+AnimeIllustrationRecognizer is a Python application that recognizes Anime characters and tags (labels) for a given illustration by using an Attention Model.

 # Installation Instructions
 - git clone https://github.com/davidiswhat/AnimeIllustrationRecognizer.git